shady14u/TimedPermissions/README.md

-**Timed Permissions** allows you to grant permissions or groups for a specific time.
+﻿**Timed Permissions** allows you to grant permissions or groups for a specific time.

 ## Permissions